k40-random-entropy/k40-radioactive-randomness/README.md

 Each detected decay event is treated as a discrete physical event.
 The goal is to establish a transparent, empirical, and audit‑ready foundation for randomness derived from radioactive decay.

-The statistical quality of the raw CPM data has been evaluated using the BSI PTG.2 stationarity test; details are documented in 05_VERIFY.md.
+The statistical quality of the raw CPM data has been successfully evaluated using the BSI PTG.2 stationarity test; details are documented in 05_VERIFY.md.

 ---